MA Modules for 2019-20

 There is also a highly flexible Independent Research module, which may (but need not) go together with one of the department's many informal reading groups.

-Students intending to go on to the PhD (or others who would like to write a PhD proposal), take the PhD proposal module, for which there is a preparatory seminar on 3 November 2017.
+Students intending to go on to the PhD (or others who would like to write a PhD proposal), take the PhD proposal module.
 Usually the PhD proposal is written in the Spring, but it can be done in the Autumn.

 Additionally, there are modules sharing lectures with 2nd year undergraduate modules that are particularly suitable for students with less background in Philosophy or those who feel they would benefit from taking a more general module.
 Students can choose up to two modules from this list as part of their choice of 4 modules overall.
 There is slight variation in these modules from year to year, but the range remains very similar.